andres-dfc/andres-dfc/README.md

 ## About me

 Hey there!
 My name is Andrés, Data Scientist and Economist.
-I have got experience working on data analytics in the fields of Sustainable Development Goals and Infrastructure sector.
+I have experience working on data analytics in the fields of Sustainable Development Goals and Infrastructure sector.
 As I became passionate about problem solving through data, I decided to become a Data Scientist.
 Through Machine Learning models, different statistical tools and data visualization, I seek valuable information through pattern recognition in specific topics.

 ## 📚 Projects